Get Started

 Once done, click on ‘Create’.

-Clicking on create will execute the CRON.
+Clicking on the Create button will execute the CRON.

 This is how you can set up CRON using an external service.